Semi-infinite highest weight categories: Introduction

 We do not consider here derived equivalences in the case of infinite global dimension, but instead refer to \cite{PS}, where this and involved $t$-structures are treated in detail by generalizing the classical theory of co(resolving) subcategories.
 This requires the use of certain coderived and contraderived categories in place of ordinary derived categories.

 Now we shift our attention to {the semi-infinite case}, which is really the main topic of the article.
 Following \cite{EGNO}, a {\em locally finite Abelian category} is a category that is equivalent to the category $\fdrcomod C$ of finite-dimensional right comodules over some coalgebra $C$.
-Let $\R$ be such a category and $\{L(b)\:|\:b \in \B\}$ be a full set of pairwise inequivalent irreducible objects.
-Fix also a poset $\Lambda$ that is {\em lower finite}, i.e., the intervals $(-\infty,\mu]$ are finite for all $\mu \in \Lambda$, a stratification function $\rho:\B\rightarrow \Lambda$ with finite fibers, and a sign function $\eps:\Lambda\rightarrow\{\pm\}$.
+Let $\R$ be such a category.
+A {\em lower finite stratification} of $\R$ is a quintuple $(\B,L,\rho,\Lambda,\leq)$ consisting of a set $\B$, a function $L$ labelling a full set $\{L(b)\:|\:b \in \B\}$ of pairwise inequivalent irreducible objects, a stratification function $\rho:\B\rightarrow \Lambda$ required now to have finite fibers $\B_\lambda := \rho^{-1}(\lambda)$, and a lower finite poset $(\Lambda, \leq)$ (i.e., the intervals $(-\infty,\mu]$ are finite for all $\mu \in \Lambda$).
+Fix also a sign function $\eps:\Lambda\rightarrow\{\pm\}$.
 For any lower set (i.e., ideal of the poset) $\Lambda\d$ in $\Lambda$, we can consider the Serre subcategory $\R\d$ of $\R$ generated by the objects $\{L(b)\:|\:b \in \B\d\}$ where $\B\d:=\rho^{-1}(\Lambda\d)$.
-We say that $\R$ is a {\em lower finite $\eps$-stratified category} if, for every finite lower set $\Lambda\d$ of $\Lambda$, the Serre subcategory $\R\d$ defined in this way is a finite Abelian category which is $\eps$-stratified by the restriction of $\rho$; cf. Theorem~\ref{ca}.
-We call it a {\em lower finite $\eps$-highest weight category} if in addition the stratification function is a bijection.
+The restriction of the stratification of $\R$ gives a stratification $(\B\d,L,\rho,\Lambda,\leq)$ of $\R\d$.
+We say that $\R$ is a {\em lower finite $\eps$-stratified category} if $\R\d$ is a finite Abelian category that is $\eps$-stratified in the earlier sense for every finite lower set $\Lambda\d$ of $\Lambda$; cf. Definition~\ref{newlfd}.
+By the same procedure one also obtains definitions of lower finite $\eps$-highest weight, lower finite fully stratified, lower finite fibered highest weight, and lower finite highest weight categories.